-On April 22, 2004, further to the recommendations of the Corporate Governance Committee, the Board of Directors adopted a new compensation policy pursuant to which all directors of the Company shall, at all times, while a director, own a number of shares and/or DSU having a total market value of at least \$150,000, calculated on April 1st of each year.
+Furthermore, on April 22, 2004, following the recommendations of the Corporate Governance Committee, the Board of Directors adopted a new ownership policy pursuant to which all directors of the Company shall, at all times, while a director, own a number of shares and/or DSU having a total market value of at least \$150,000, calculated on April 1st of each year.
 Each director was required to comply with this new policy by March 31, 2007 or within three (3) years following his/her appointment as a director of the Company.
-Pursuant to the DSU Plan adopted by the Board of Directors, each director who does not meet the minimum value of \$150,000 must receive his or her entire compensation in DSU.
-All DSU are vested upon their award and they entitle directors to receive a cash payment for the value of their DSU on the last business day of the calendar year following the calendar year in which they cease to be members of the Board of Directors, unless they choose an earlier date upon ceasing to be members of the Board.
+Pursuant to the DSU Plan, each director who does not meet the minimum value of \$150,000 must receive his or her entire compensation in DSU.
+As of June 9, 2010, all directors complied with the minimum ownership requirement.